Skip to main content

 (get community support in #synapse:matrix.org) (discuss development on #synapse-dev:matrix.org) (Rendered documentation on GitHub Pages) (check license in LICENSE file) (latest version released on PyPi) (supported python versions)

 Synapse is an open source Matrix homeserver implementation, written and maintained by Element.
 Matrix is the open standard for secure and interoperable real time communications.
-You can directly run and manage the source code in this repository, available under an AGPL license.
-There is no support provided from Element unless you have a subscription.
+You can directly run and manage the source code in this repository, available under an AGPL license (or alternatively under a commercial license from Element).
+There is no support provided by Element unless you have a subscription from Element.

-Alternatively, for those that need an enterprise-ready solution, Element Server Suite (ESS) is available as a subscription.
+For those that need an enterprise-ready solution, Element Server Suite (ESS) is available via subscription.
 ESS builds on Synapse to offer a complete Matrix-based backend including the full Admin Console product, giving admins the power to easily manage an organization-wide deployment.
 It includes advanced identity management, auditing, moderation and data retention options as well as Long Term Support and SLAs.
 ESS can be used to support any Matrix-based frontend client.

 🛠️ Installing and configuration